cyyynthia/catgirlvillage/README.md

 - [Emotecraft](https://modrinth.com/mod/emotecraft) - Adds emotes to the game, letting you express yourself through your ingame character
 - [Every Compat (Wood Good)](https://modrinth.com/mod/every-compat) - Universal wood compatibility
 - [Wildfire's Female Gender Mod](https://modrinth.com/mod/female-gender) - Extra player model customization options, including a unique feature that adds a personalized touch to your avatar
+- [Highlight](https://modrinth.com/mod/highlight) - Changes the visualization of specific blocks in the game to have more aligned selections to their models
 - [Just More Cakes!](https://modrinth.com/mod/just-more-cakes) - Adds 30 new flavors of cake along with new improvements and mechanics for a better cake experience
 - [Macaw's Doors](https://modrinth.com/mod/macaws-doors) - Adds vanilla doors with every wood color and new unique doors
 - [Macaw's Fences and Walls](https://modrinth.com/mod/macaws-fences-and-walls) - Adds new vanilla styled fences, walls and gates
 - [Macaw's Furniture](https://modrinth.com/mod/macaws-furniture) - Adds a lot of furniture to the game
 - [Macaw's Lights and Lamps](https://modrinth.com/mod/macaws-lights-and-lamps) - Adds vanilla styled lamps, torches, streetlamps, paper lamps, wall lamps, slabs...
+- [Macaw's Paintings](https://modrinth.com/mod/macaws-paintings) - Adds custom drawn paintings to fit in your world
 - [Macaw's Trapdoors](https://modrinth.com/mod/macaws-trapdoors) - Adds vanila trapdoors in every plank variation, plus some new trapdoors
 - [Macaw's Windows](https://modrinth.com/mod/macaws-windows) - Adds lots of windows & related props to the game
 - [More Bookshelves Mod](https://modrinth.com/mod/more-bookshelves-mod) - Bookshelves for every wood in the game